burtonjb/computer-graphics/README.md

 I've defined an image struct, which has a width, height and then an array of pixels to store the actual image definition.

-Images have these basic crud operations:
+Images have these basic operations:
 * make_filled_image - creates an image filled with pixels of a certain color
 * write_pixel_to_image / get_pixel_from_image - reads or writes a specific pixel to/from an image
 * paste_to_image / copy_from_image - reads or writes an image from or onto an image.